 Since the auditorium’s prime use is to present entertainment to the residents of the facility, I proposed exactly that.
 Markus would provide a performance for the facility residents in exchange for permission to use the auditorium for our recording.
 I was delighted to find the idea appealed to everyone concerned and so, Markus and I had the venue for our project.

 In the months before our recording dates, the equipment I use underwent one more change.
-In the previous entry in this blog, I said Metric Halo, the makers of the interface I was using as microphone preamplifiers, A-D converters and D-A converters, was working on a new model.
+In the previous entry in this blog, I said Metric Halo, the makers of the interface I was using as microphone preamplifiers, analog-to-digital converters and digital-to-analog converters, was working on a new model.
 I now had the new ULN-8 and from the first listen, it exceeded my high expectations.
 The first thing it showed me was just how colored the bass end of the spectrum is on most other electronics.
 The bottom from the ULN-8 sounds like the bass one hears in real life.
 But there was more this device was going to show me.

 Where the previous Metric Halo hardware I’d used tops out at a 96 kHz sampling rate, the ULN-8, offers the so-called “4x” rates of 176.4 kHz and 192 kHz.
 I must admit that I was skeptical at first because a number of other converters I’d heard that were also spec’d for 4x rates ended up sounding worse at those rates than they did at the 2x rates (i.e., 88.2 kHz and 96 kHz).
 I later came to attribute this to the significantly increased demands the 4x rates place on clocking accuracy and on analog stage performance at the wider bandwidths.
 Apparently, it is easier to use a chip that will spec for 4x rates than it is to design a device that will deliver the performance those rates make possible.